 What do current trends tell us about the procurement function of the future?
 It is well documented that procurement needs to become more strategic and less tactical if it’s to deliver greater value to the business.
 But what does this mean in practice – and in a digital era?

-Transforming existing systems and processes with technology was frequently cited as the top procurement objective for 2018 in our recent study, clearly indicating its importance within these organizations.
+Transforming existing systems and processes with technology was frequently cited as the top procurement objective for 2018 in our recent study, clearly indicating its importance within these organisations.

 Could we be on the cusp of businesses being able to self-serve their procurement needs in a way that individual consumers already do through e-commerce platforms today?